OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ## Manual

-Install Vintner manually by downloading the binary for your system.
+Install Vintner manually by downloading the binary for your system and adding it to `$PATH`.
 There are no other dependencies required.
-You might add the binary to your `$PATH`.
 The following example shows the installation on selected platforms and architectures.

 === "Linux x64"